exercism/ruby/exercises/concept/lasagna/.docs/introduction.md

 my_first_calc = Calculator.new
 ```

+## Methods

 Units of functionality are encapsulated in methods - similar to _functions_ in other languages.
-A method can optionally be defined with positional arguments, and/or keyword arguments that are defined and called using the `:` syntax.
+A method can be defined with positional arguments, keyword arguments (which are defined and called using the `:` syntax) or have no arguments at all.
 Methods either implicitly return the result of the last evaluated statement, or can explicitly return an object via the `return` keyword.
 Methods are invoked using `.` syntax.

 ```ruby
 class Calculator